|Oracle9i Lite Developer's Guide for Palm

 The third step in the development process is to replicate the data which creates an Oracle Lite database on the development system.
 The Mobile Development Kit for Palm Computing device runtime libraries need to be installed before replication can be executed.

-For instructions on installing and configuration, see Section 3.3.
+For instructions on configuring and installing, see Section 3.5, "Setting Up the Palm OS Emulator".

-For more information on installing the sample files, see the Oracle9i Lite Installation and Configuration Guide for Windows NT/2000/XP.
-For instructions on configuring and installing the emulator, see Chapter 3.
+For more information on installing the sample files, see the Oracle9i Lite Installation and Configuration Guide.
+For instructions on configuring and installing the emulator, see Chapter 3, "Synchronization".

 The fifth step in the development process is the application development.
 After you synchronize to create snapshot data on the Palm OS Emulator, you develop your application on the Windows development system (PC) using some form of Palm IDE.
 You should test your Palm application using the Palm OS Emulator before trying to deploy and run the application on a Palm Computing device.